You need to make a major change in your life. Do you make it all at once, cold turkey style, or incrementally.

 I have lived the two sides of a coin.
 I have been the tail and then the head and because of this, I can tell you that change (coin pun highly intended) is hard to make at both sides.
 Living on both sides of the coin, you get to see life as rich people do and as poor people do, and I repeat, making change on both sides is not easy.
 I’ll explain….

-I started my job hustle as a conductor when I was only 10 years old.
+job hustle as a conductor when I was only 10 years old.
 I always wanted to be a conductor so I guess the universe just conspired to grant me my wish.
 I remember my mom and I entering Molué on Sundays when we’d go to church, I would look at the conductor in awe because to me, he was the smartest person ever.

 Now, for those who do not know, a Molué is basically a bunch of scraps of metals painted yellow (or sometimes, formerly white) built to create a really large, long and crooked bus.
 It is not a safe means of transportation, but it does its job of mass transit.
 It has been known to have murdered quite a number of people but really, in its days, that didn’t outweigh its benefit of mass CHEAP transit.